zakariaGatter/markgate/README.md

 # MarkGate

-a very simple Oh-My-ZSH Plugin to mark Directories
+a very simple Oh-My-ZSH Plugin to mark Directories With Autocompletion for exist marks

 ## INSTALATION